 Precious Minerals Marketing Company (PMMC) Ltd was established in 1963 as Ghana Diamond Marketing Board charged with the sole responsibility for the purchase and marketing of Ghana’s diamonds.
 In 1965, by Legislative Instrument (LI) 401, the Company was incorporated as a State-Owned Enterprise (SOE).
 With the promulgation of the Diamonds Decree (NRCD 32) in 1972, the Legislative Instrument (L.I 916) was enacted to change the company’s name to Diamond Marketing Corporation.
 However, in 1989, Precious Mineral Marketing Corporation Law (PNDC Law 219) was enacted to yet again change the Company’s name to the Precious Minerals Marketing Corporation with the following functions

 - To grade, assay, value, and process precious minerals

 - To perform any functions conferred upon it by the Diamond Decree, 1972 (N.R.C.D.
 32)

 - To appoint licensed buying agents for the purchase of precious minerals produced by small scale-miners

-- To promote the development of precious minerals and jewelry industry in Ghana
+- To promote the development of precious minerals and jewellery industry in Ghana

 - To do all such things as are incidental or conducive to the attainment of its objectives and functions.

-Finally in year 2000, it was converted by Statutory Corporations Conversion to Companies Act, 1993 (Act 461) to a Limited Liability Company to operate under the Companies Act, 1963 (Act 179) as PRECIOUS MINERALS MARKETING COMPANY LIMITED with the same functions under the PNDC Law 219.
+Finally, in the year 2000, it was converted by Statutory Corporations Conversion to Companies Act, 1993 (Act 461) to a Limited Liability Company to operate under the Companies Act, 1963 (Act 179) as Precious Minerals Marketing Company Limited with the same functions under the PNDC Law 219.

-The following has been the functions of the Company until 2016 when most of the functions changed as a result of appointment of PMMC as the government assayer.
+The following have been the functions of the Company until 2016 when most of the functions changed as a result of the appointment of PMMC as the government assayer.